Meet the People Behind New Horizons

 Head of Care

-With over 27 years of dedicated service in children’s residential care, Sharron has worked across England and Wales supporting children and young people with a wide range of diverse and complex needs.
-Her experience spans sexual trauma, exploitation, gang affiliation, social, emotional and mental health challenges, learning disabilities, and many other complex circumstances.
+With over 27 years of dedicated service in children’s residential care, Sharron has supported young people across England and Wales with an extraordinary breadth of diverse and complex needs.
+Her experience includes sexual trauma, exploitation, gang affiliation, social, emotional and mental health challenges, learning disabilities, and many other situations where children need the steady presence of a skilled, compassionate adult.

 Our Registered Managers – Leading with Care